Gastronomics

 Hosted by Alex Mayyasi

-Previously I was the founding editor of Gastro Obscura, the food publication from Atlas Obscura that won two James Beard Awards and published the New York Times bestselling book Gastro Obscura.
+Previously I was the founding editor of Gastro Obscura, the food publication from Atlas Obscura that won two James Beard Awards and published the NYT bestselling book Gastro Obscura.

 I live in Colorado, where I enjoy biking in the Rockies.